iron-software/IronPdfJava.Examples/tutorials/html-to-pdf/README.md

 ## 2. Converting HTML to PDF

-Here, we delve into IronPDF's capabilities for converting HTML content to PDF.
+Here, we look at IronPDF's capabilities for converting HTML content to PDF.

 The `PdfDocument` class serves as the gateway to all of IronPDF’s document rendering and manipulation operations.
 It offers powerful methods to convert HTML to PDF in three main scenarios: from HTML strings or markup, from HTML files, and from URLs.
 This section briefly explores these capabilities, providing links for further exploration.